-- c.
+- of facial images from the internet or CCTV footage, and real-time remote biometric identification systems used in public spaces for law enforcement. - c.
 Social scoring systems; and - d.
-Al systems that are deliberately designed to deceive or manipulate people, including "deepfakes" and other technologies that can be used to create highly realistic but fabricated content, or any other Al systems that manipulate human behavior to circumvent their free will. - 2.
-Any AI activity that directly or indirectly violates Trustworthy AI Principles or otherwise results in any diminution of due process under law, that results in bias or discrimination, that deprives an individual of their civil liberties or rights to civic participation, that infringes any freedom of expression or that misuses personal data or that causes any similar harm to any individual or group of individuals.
+All systems that are deliberately designed to deceive or manipulate people, including "deepfakes" and other technologies that can be used to create highly realistic but fabricated content, or any other All systems that manipulate human behavior to circumvent their free will. - 2.
+Any Al activity that directly or indirectly violates Trustworthy Al Principles or otherwise results in any diminution of due process under law, that results in bias or discrimination, that deprives an individual of their civil liberties or rights to civic participation, that infringes any freedom of expression or that misuses personal data or that causes any similar harm to any individual or group of individuals.

 Identification of projects that fall within this category, for cases under point 1, will be based on an evaluation of intended and foreseeable (including unintended) uses, outputs, users, and affected stakeholders.
-Cases under point 2 will be evaluated based on a qualitative assessment taking into account the criteria factors detailed below in Parts 4, 5 and 6 of this document.
+Cases under point 2 will be evaluated based on a qualitative assessment taking into account the criteria factors detailed below in Parts 4, 5, and 6 of this document.
 Any project classified as unacceptable risk will be recommended for removal from the program and considered ineligible for financing.
 More information can be found in the Q&A document.